MetOs-UiO/python_structure_example/README.md

 model_conc = make_concentration(icelat,icelon)
 print(ice_conc,model_conc)
 ```
-The concentrations are currently just printed, but plotting them together is encouraged for comparing model concentration of black carbon to what is measured in an ice core
+The concentrations are currently just printed, but plotting them together is encouraged for comparing model concentration of black carbon to what is measured in an ice core.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.